dimi-lab/SpaFlow/README.md

 2. Place quantification files in `data` directory
     i.
 Files should be in the format `<fov_name>.tsv` or `<fov_name>.csv` (e.g. `region_001.tsv`)
 3. Adjust configuration values in `configs.csv`
-4. Add desired markers to `marker_confings.csv`
+4. Add desired markers to `marker_confings.csv` - all markers provided must be present in the dataset
     i.
-If markers are not provided, the quantification file will search for a default list of markers; if all default markers are not present, all markers in the dataset will be used, excluding DAPI.
+If markers are not provided or if all markers provided are not present in the dataset, the quantification file will search for a default list of markers; if all default markers are not present, all markers in the dataset will be used, excluding DAPI.
 5. Call main pipeline script: `nextflow run main.nf`
     i.
 By default, all three steps will run (QC, clustering, metaclustering).
 It is a good idea to first run the QC by itself by using the `--qc_only` flag.
 If you want to run both the QC and clustering steps, use `--qc_and_cluster`.